PedroBozzeta/ltvco-frontend-challenge/README.md

 ### Prerequisites
 Ensure you have the following installed on your machine:

-Node.js (version 14 or higher)
+- Node.js (version 14 or higher)
-npm (usually installed with Node.js)
+- npm (usually installed with Node.js)
-Docker (if you want to run the project in a containerized environment)
+- Docker (if you want to run the project in a containerized environment)

 ## Installing Dependencies
 Before running the project, install the required dependencies by navigating to the project directory and running:

 >npm install
-This will install all necessary libraries listed in package.json.

 ## Running the Project
-There are two ways to run the project: directly in development mode with npm or inside a Docker container using docker-compose.
+Currently, the project is being run locally using npm while the Docker configuration is being set up.
+You can start the project in development mode using either of the following methods:

 ### Option 1: Run Locally with npm
 To start the project in development mode: